FahadBinHussain/permavid/README.md

    ```bash
    pnpm install
    ```
+2. **Set up Google Authentication** (required):
+   - Create a `.env.local` file with your Google OAuth credentials
+   - See [Authentication Setup](./docs/AUTH_SETUP.md) for detailed instructions
-2. Run the Tauri app in development mode:
+3. Run the Tauri app in development mode:
    ```bash
    pnpm run dev:tauri
    ```

 ---

+## Authentication

+PermaVid now requires users to sign in with Google when the application launches.
+This helps secure your archives and provides a personalized experience.
+See [Authentication Setup](./docs/AUTH_SETUP.md) for instructions on configuring Google OAuth.

 ## Database Setup with Neon PostgreSQL